redbubble/systems-engineer-coding-test/README.md

 - Create a dockerised web app
 - Use any language you like
 - Should respond to `/`, `/treasure` and `/_health`
-	- `/`: Prints 'Hello World' in any design you like.
+	- `/`: Prints 'Hello World' in any design you like (we won't be judging the design).
 Returns 200
-	- `/treasure`: Display a string that comes from configuration as part of a UI or structured API response.
-Returns 200
+	- `/treasure`: Return a configurable string.
+You may choose whether to display the string in machine-readable or human-readable form.
-	- `/_health`: Returns a structured API response saying whether everything is OK.
+	- `/_health`: Returns a structured, machine-readable API response saying whether everything is OK.
 Returns 200
 - Log to STDOUT, preferably structured
 - Should take configuration via environment variables
 - Building and running the application should be easy.
 Provide instructions.